 How to Convert TXT to JSON using C#

-Converting text files to JSON is useful when integrating legacy or structured flat-file data into modern APIs or data pipelines.
-With Aspose.Cells for .NET, you can seamlessly convert .txt
+is useful when integrating legacy or structured flat-file data into modern APIs or data pipelines.
+With Aspose.Cells for .NET, you can seamlessly convert .txt files to .json format using a few simple lines of C# code.

 Why Convert TXT to JSON?